SherG/cool-iron/blog/chatgpt-google-code-red.md

 "Assistant," as ChatGPT prefers to be called, seems confident and produces well-formed sentences and paragraphs, even when its answers include errors.<sup><a id="footnote-1-ref" href="#footnote-1">[1]</a></sup> It can correct itself and refine its answers in dialogue.

 People have been sharing creative ways to use ChatGPT to brainstorm ideas and as a productivity tool.
-These areas seem particularly promising.
+These areas seem promising.

-For example, it can generate statistics, comparisons, sentiment analysis, and code for you.
-(To grasp the potential, explore the use of ChatGPT prompts.)
+It can generate lists of statistics, comparisons, and code for you.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672556183/SignalFox/chatgpt-json-file_j8nymj.png" />